The state of your bones in WA

-Women – Despite favourable local conditions, nearly 41% of women in Perth are Vitamin D deficient in winter-spring, and 24% deficient in summer-autumn.
+Women – Despite favourable local conditions, nearly 41% of women in Perth are Vitamin D insufficient in winter-spring, and 24% insufficient in summer-autumn.

-Men – Some 25% of men are deficient in winter-spring, decreasing to 8% deficient in summer-autumn.
+Men – Some 25% of men are insufficient in winter-spring, decreasing to 8% insufficient in summer-autumn.

 More about WA, Vitamin D and you

 Slip, slop, slap to the max – Many residents in Western Australia go to significant lengths to avoid sun exposure in summer – close to a third either cover up with clothing or stay in the shade entirely; almost half use SPF30+ sunscreen.

 In the dark about D – 40% have no idea about the risk factors of Vitamin D insufficiency.

 State-wide confusion – More than a quarter (26%) of residents are unaware of the benefits of Vitamin D; and under 10% incorrectly believe it’s vital for concentration.